hanami/guides/content/v2.2/views/parts.md

 ## Accessing the value

-When using a part, you can call any methods that belond to the decorated value, and the part will delegate those methods to the value (via `#method_missing`).
+When using a part, you can call any methods that belong to the decorated value, and the part will delegate those methods to the value (via `#method_missing`).
 This means the part should "quack" just like the value that it wraps.

 For example, from a template: